Skip to main content

 Always keep an eye on the map

-There are many hiking maps that are adapted to different mountain areas and have the winter routes drawn.
-The Norway series 1:50,000 from Nordeca covers the whole country.
-If you use GPS, you must bring a paper map and compass anyway.
+There are many hiking maps available for different mountain areas that have the winter routes drawn.
+The Norway Series 1:50,000 (Nordeca) covers the entire country and includes many winter routes.

 Do you need a map for the trip?
 In our online store you can buy hiking equipment and maps at a member price.